TudorMinut/bank-loan-lakehouse-analytics/README.md

 ---

 ## Power BI Dashboard

-The final Gold tables are connected to Power BI for visualization.
+The final tables from the Gold Layer are exposed to Power BI using the native Databricks connector, trough Azure Databricks.
+This establishes a direct link to the optimized Delta tables, allowing for high-performance reporting.

 The dashboard can include: